Sajakhtar/Sajakhtar/README.md

 <h2 align="center">About me</h2>

-<h3 align="center">I am a full stack developer based in Dubai and originally from UK.</h3>
+<h3 align="center">I am a fullstack developer based in Dubai and originally from UK.</h3>

 <br>